SeverinBuchser/SimpleGitShell/README.md

 dotnet build
 ```

-This will compile the project, and you can then execute the generated executables as described in the [Usage][usage] section.
+This will compile the project, and you can then execute the generated executables as described in the [Usage](#usage) section.

 ### Publishing